Wine Tasting in Upcountry Maui

 Upcountry Gold, Ulupalakua Red, Lokelani Sparkling Rosé

 I recommend Upcountry Gold to drinkers who like chardonnay, simply because it’s the closest in taste.
-The Ulupalakua Red is decent enough, and the Lokelani sounds like a great idea (rosé equals two thumbs up), but is too carbonated to be nice.
+The Ulupalakua Red is a mid grade wine, and the Lokelani is perfect for the rosé lovers.

 Ulupalakua Vineyards Chenin-Viognier v.
 2013, Ulupalakua Vineyards Syrah v.
 2012